NVIDIA-Merlin/Merlin/examples/quick_start/scripts/preproc/README.md

   --eval_data_path
                         Path to eval data, if data was already splitMust have the same schema as train data (in --data_path).
-  --test_data_path
+  --predict_data_path
-                        Path to test data, if data was already split.
-This data is expected to have the same input features as train data but targets are not necessary, as this data is typically used for prediction.
+                        Path to data to be preprocessed for prediction.
+                        This data is expected to have the same input features as train data but not targets, as this data is used for prediction.
   --input_data_format {csv,tsv,parquet}
                         Input data format
   --csv_sep             Character separator for CSV files.Default is ','.
 You